Five Most Effective Job Search Strategies

 3. Know what you’re worth: conduct salary research.

 One of the most often-cited reasons to consider a job search is to increase your salary.
 But how do you know what you’re worth?
 There is more salary research data available than ever before.
 Websites like Glassdoor.com and Salary.com can help you see how your current salary and benefits package stacks up.
+There is also a salary calculator tool on this website from PayScale.
+You can find it here.

 4. Build your network.